Here you can find the annual reportnot

 A) Our 80 supported students in the student dormitories

-We visited them all again and tried to establish some contact with them.
+We visited them all again and tried to make some contact with them.
 Each of them received a small gift, they were able to talk about their daily lives, and I prayed for them.
-Unfortunately, the secondary school students in particular are performing very poorly in school.
-I suspect this is due to the work ethic of both students and teachers and the two lost years of COVID-19.
-But no one talks about it.
-All they do is complain.
-We have met with all of our students' responsible staff.
-Since we don't want to employ social workers, we can no longer care for the very weak and unwilling students.
-Instead, we have to select from the group of those in need those who are better off and those who want support.
-The even weaker and unwilling are a lost generation (with alcohol, drugs, and petty crime).
+Unfortunately, the secondary school students, in particular, are doing very poorly academically.
+I suspect this is due to the work ethic of both students and teachers, as well as the two lost years due to the pandemic.
+But nobody talks about that.
+There's only complaining.
+We met with all our student representatives.
+Since we don't want to hire social workers, we can no longer focus on the very weak and unwilling students.
+Instead, we have to select the slightly better-performing students from the group of those in need, as well as those who want to be supported.
+The even weaker and unwilling students are a lost generation (with alcohol, drugs, and petty crime).

-But some of the reasons for this also lie in the current Namibian school system: the many long exams at the end of each semester and the many mock exams beforehand reduce teaching time enormously.
-Students often have to study alone because the teachers are busy marking and "naturally" cannot teach.
-These long periods without a teacher in the classroom help a few highly motivated students progress, but most become lazy and do nothing at all.
-Overall, teachers in public schools probably need to be more present in their classes and prepare students for the demanding external exams in grades 9 and 11.
-Parents are also increasingly complaining that there are so many holidays and free weekends when the student residences are closed and they often have to travel long distances to pick up their children.
+However, some of the reasons for this also lie within the current Namibian school system: The numerous lengthy exams at the end of each semester and the many mock exams beforehand drastically reduce teaching time.
+Students often have to study alone because the teachers are busy marking papers and, "of course," cannot teach.
+These long periods without teachers in the classroom benefit a few highly motivated students, but most become lazy and stop doing anything at all.
+Overall, teachers in state schools need to be more present in their classrooms and prepare students for the demanding external exams in grades 9 and 11.
+Parents are also increasingly complaining about the many holidays and free weekends when the student dormitories are closed, forcing them to often travel long distances to pick up their children.

 B) Our eight trainees

-In Swakopmund, my wife (Joachim Knoche) and I met all the trainees and learned how they are doing in their training and what their daily lives are like.
-Most of them are studying at COSDEC, an accredited training institute for one- to three-year programs.
+In Swakopmund, my wife and I (Joachim Knoche) met all the trainees and learned how they were doing in their training and how they were managing in their daily lives.
+Most of them are studying at COSDEC, an accredited training institute offering one- to three-year apprenticeships.

-I would like to introduce you to some trainees:
+I would like to introduce you to some of our trainees:

-On the first afternoon we met with Emil, who is now in his third and final year of training as an office clerk.
-We met him in a German café, and he was delighted to have a real piece of cake.
-He has passed his two years of training so far with flying colors, and his six-month internship with the city administration went so well that he could have continued straight away.
-However, he still has six months of training ahead of him and must first pass his final exams.
+On the first afternoon we already met with Emil, who is now in his third and final year of training as an office administrator.
+We met him in a German café, and he was delighted to receive a proper slice of cake.
+He passed his first two years of training with flying colors, and his six-month internship at the city administration went so well that he could have continued directly into the program.
+However, he still has another six months of training ahead of him and must first pass his final exams.
 After that, he hopes to find a good job.
-If he finds a good position, he told me, he would be happy to sponsor one or two people at the training school.
-That sounds good, even if it will be a few years before that happens.
+If he finds a good position, he told me, he would also like to sponsor one or two people at the vocational school.
+That sounds promising, even if it will be several years before that happens.

-The same training has now Darleen started this year.
-The couple, who are sponsoring her training through the association, gave us a used laptop, which she had the association set up with the necessary software for the equivalent of 17 euros.
-She was very happy about it: "Now I can finally practice the speed of the touch typing system on my own."
-She, too, is originally from Okombahe, has been supported by our association at the secondary school in Omaruru for the past few years, has never sat in front of a computer before, and now wants to do well in her training.
-Her small speech impediment will not be a major obstacle for her in her future work.
+The same training now Darleen She started this year.
+The couple who are sponsoring her training through the association gave us a used laptop, which they had the association set up with the necessary software for the equivalent of 17 euros.
+She was delighted: "Now I can finally practice touch typing on my own."
+She also comes from Okombahe, was supported by our association at the secondary school in Omaruru for the past few years, had never used a computer before, and now wants to do well in her training.
+Her slight speech impediment won't be a major obstacle for her in her future work.
 The teachers speak very highly of her, and she passed her first tests with flying colors.
-She immediately demonstrated her organizational skills: she notified all the other trainees to be there at the specified time.
+She immediately demonstrated her organizational skills: she notified all the other trainees to be there at the designated time.

-Aluceus and Titus are finishing their two-year bricklayer training this year and have good grades so far, except for the math exam. (read more)
+Aluceus and Titus They are completing their two-year bricklaying apprenticeship this year and have received good grades so far, except for the math exam. (read more)

-On Saturday, July 29, from 10am-5pm, the club presents itself again
+On Saturday, July 29th, from 10am to 5pm, The club presents itself again

 on the Fair Mile in Schwäbisch Hall.